Strike by 75,000 Kaiser Permanente healthcare workers enters third day

 But union officials countered they were "awaiting a meaningful response" from company executives to all of their biggest priorities, including demands for higher pay and increased hiring to address "crisis"-level staffing shortages.

-Both sides expressed a readiness to return to the bargaining table, but as of late Thursday there was no word that talks had resumed or that more negotiations had been scheduled.
+Both sides expressed a readiness to return to the bargaining table, with the union saying on Friday that contracts talks were planned for Oct.
+12-13.

-"All of the biggest, thorniest issues are still out there," Caroline Lucas, a spokesperson for the Coalition of Kaiser Permanente Unions said telephone on Thursday afternoon.
+"All of the biggest, thorniest issues are still out there," Caroline Lucas, a spokesperson for the Coalition of Kaiser Permanente Unions said on Thursday.
 "We're looking forward to counterproposals."

 BURNOUT AND HIGH TURNOVER